These brain supplements sell, but do they work? Read on to see if you should be concerned about their safety and effectiveness.

 Learn which brain supplements have solid science backing them and are a good use of your time and money.

-Read about neurotransmitter balance here to discover which “brain type” you are and how certain supplements can help restore balance to your brain chemistry.
+Read about neurotransmitter balance to discover which supplements can help restore balance to your brain chemistry.

-Taking the wrong ingredients can actually make your brain problems worse.
+Taking a product with the wrong ingredients can actually make your brain problems worse.